-In order to safeguard its independence IAD reports to the Audit Committee (AC) of the Bank and is independent of the Bank units with operational responsibilities and for administrative purposes reports
+In order to safeguard its independence IAD reports to the Audit Committee (AC) of the Bank and is independent of the Bank units with operational responsibilities and for administrative purposes reports to the CEO.

-(All amounts are shown in BGN thousands unless otherwise stated) to the CEO.
 The Supervisory Board has delegated the responsibility for monitoring the activity of the IAD to the Audit Committee.